Syntax for Source-Code Locations

 A linespec has a colon-separated pair of a source-location parameter and a line number.
 A source location is a file path or a module name.

 In [path:] linenum , the line linenum in the source file path is indicated.
-When path is omitted, some default value is given, usually it is the path associated with the current frame.
-Or in list-like commands it is the path what was most-recently set; the most-recently set path starts out as the current frame’s path.
+When path is omitted, some default value is given; usually it is the path associated with the current frame.
+Or in list-like commands, it is the path that was most recently set; the most-recently set path starts as the current frame’s path.

-If filename is a relative file name, then Python’s sys.path items (which are assumed to be a list of directories) is tried in the order given.
-Often the current working directory or . is in that list.
-Note that . can be set with cd debugger command.
+If filename is a relative file name, then Python’s sys.path items (which are assumed to be a list of directories) are tried in the order given.
+Often, the current working directory or . is in that list.
+Note that . can be set with the cd debugger command.

-To specify a path containing non-alphanumeric characters, specifically blanks (” “), backslashes (”"), or quotes, in there are a number of quoting mechanisms one can use.
-You can enclose the path in single quotes, double quotes or triple double as you would do in Python
+To specify a path containing non-alphanumeric characters, specifically blanks (” “), backslashes (”"), or quotes, there are several quoting mechanisms one can use.
+You can enclose the path in single quotes, double quotes, or triple quotes as you would do in Python

 10 # line 10 of the most-recently used path